tobiasseufert/fbPDR/README.md

 # fbPDR

 Forward / backward PDR/IC3 implementation.
-From our paper "fbPDR: In-depth combination of forward and backward analysis in Property Directed Reachability" (DATE, 2019).
+From our paper "Combining PDR and Reverse PDR for Hardware Model Checking" (DATE, 2018) and "fbPDR: In-depth combination of forward and backward analysis in Property Directed Reachability" (DATE, 2019).
 Based on IC3ref (https://github.com/arbrad/IC3ref).

 The tool will output a certifaiger (https://github.com/Froleyks/certifaiger)  certificate or an aigsim witness.